 If you are in a much colder climate than I am, I’m guessing it would require quite a lot of power (energy) to keep a large pond running throughout the winter, but it does not take much in a moderate cold climate like mine.

-I know pond companies recommend a lot of additional products (chemicals, activated pond carbon, beneficial bacteria, and accessories like covers) but I have never used any in my twenty years of pond care so I have no recommendations to offer.
+I know pond companies recommend a lot of additional products (chemicals, activated pond carbon, beneficial bacteria, and accessories like covers) but I have never used any of these things in my twenty years of pond care so I have no recommendations to offer.

 1Clean Up and Lower Potted Pond Plants